-- No more than 25% of the portfolio may be invested in any single Agency/GSE issuer. - The maximum maturity does not exceed five (5) years, with the exception of securities held in the Operating Reserve, which may have a stated maturity of 10 years.
+- No more than 25% of the portfolio may be invested in any single Agency/GSE issuer. - The maximum maturity does not exceed five (5) years, except for securities held in the Operating Reserve, which may have a stated maturity of 10 years.